Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks

-Combining these results, more work needs to be done to better understand how interventions such as education about deepfakes and exposure to the technology impact a user's ability to detect deepfakes.
+Combining these results, more work needs to be done to understand better how interventions such as education about deepfakes, cross-demographic experiences and exposure, and exposure to the technology impact a user's ability to detect deepfakes.

-In this study, we also explored the impacts of these results in a simple mathematical model and extrapolated from our survey to hypothesize that a diverse set of contacts might provide ``herd correction'' where friends can correct each other's blind spots.
+In this observational study, we also explored the potential impacts of these results in a simple mathematical model and extrapolated from our survey to hypothesize that a diverse set of contacts might provide ``herd correction'' where friends can correct each other's blind spots.
 Friends with different biases can better correct each other when duped.
 This modeling result is a generalization of the self-correcting crowd approach used in the correction of misinformation. \cite{10.1145/2998181.2998294}